Shin-Aska/DataDeployPrototype/README.md

     * MySQL Geoserver Plugin (Comes bundled on the PostGreSQL)s
     * Geoserver 2.12.1
 2) Read the documentation found in the documentations folder (you automatically obtain a copy once you clone the repository) which comes available in multiple formats (Even in HTML!)
-3) Configure the urls of the following files to match your geoserver's configuration: coverageStoreList.php and dataStoreList.php located in the PHP folder
+3) Configure the urls of the following files to match your geoserver's configuration: coverageStoreList.php and dataStoreList.php located in the PHP folder<br />
 3.A) Also configure functionalities.js first three variables to match your geoserver's configuration
 4) Configure the database file (currently, PHP/config/mysql.php to match your current MySQL settings